-- 31.7.1: Why are the type parameters to List and Map annotated as @NonNull? - 31.7.2: How can I handle typestate, or phases of my program with different data properties? - 31.7.3: Why are explicit and implicit bounds defaulted differently? - 31.7.4: Why are type annotations declared with @Retention(RetentionPolicy.RUNTIME)?
+31.7.1: How can I handle typestate, or phases of my program with different data properties?

+- 31.7.2: Why are explicit and implicit bounds defaulted differently? - 31.7.3: Why are type annotations declared with @Retention (RetentionPolicy.RUNTIME)?